-ACR and its Subsidiaries continue to post strong balance sheets with total assets of ₱48,075 million a slight increase from the ₱47,756 million at the end of 2021.
+ACR and its Subsidiaries continue to post strong balance sheets with total assets of ₱48,568 million a slight increase from ₱47,796 million at the end of 2022.

-Current assets slightly increased by 2% from ₱11,204 million to ₱11,409 million brought about by the higher trade and other receivables and inventories during the period.
+Current assets increased by 8% from ₱11,263 million to ₱12,214 million brought about by higher cash and cash equivalents and inventories during the period.

-Non-current assets slightly increased from ₱36,552 million to ₱36,666 million.
-The slight increase is due to the additional project cost incurred on Sigil Hydro project partly offset by the depreciation expense incurred during the period.
+Non-current assets remains the same at ₱36,354 million.
+The increase in the project cost incurred on Sigil Hydro project was offset by the depreciation expense of the operating power plants during the period.

-Total liabilities amounted to ₱29,799 million is slightly lower than the ₱29,804 million reported at the end of 2021.
-The settlement of trade payables was partly offset by the additional loans payable during the period which was used for the construction of Sigil Hydro power plant project.
+Total liabilities amounted ₱29,117 million is slightly higher than the ₱28,887 million reported at the end of 2022.
+The slight increase was due to the loan drawdown from the project finance loan for Sigil Hydro power plant project.

-As of March 31, 2022, ACR's current ratio improved to 1.21 from last year's 1.13 while Debt to equity ratio decreased to 2.60:1 from 2.70:1 last year.
+As of March 31, 2023, ACR's current ratio improved to 1.23 from last year's 1.21 while Debt to equity ratio decreased to 2.48:1 from 2.57:1 last year.